loic-fejoz/hqfbp/rfc.md

 2. Remove `crc32` to reveal the CBOR Header.
 3. Apply `gzip` (1) to the payload.

+In case of non-transparent encoding, the transmitter MUST:

+* either publish publicly the encoding ahead of emission time (eg. well-known satellite downlink),
+* or emit a frame containing the header in a preliminary frame whose `Content-Type` is `application/vnd.hqfbp+cbor` so that the decoder know how to decode the chunks.

 ### 6.2.
 Integrity (Repr-Digest and Content-Digest)

-*   **Repr-Digest (Key 6):** Provides a cryptographic hash or checksum of the **original, uncompressed** file content (Representation Digest).
+* **Repr-Digest:** Provides a cryptographic hash or checksum of the **original, uncompressed** file content (Representation Digest).
 Receivers SHOULD use this digest to verify the integrity of the reconstructed file after decoding.
-*   **Content-Digest (Key 11):** Provides a cryptographic hash or checksum of the **encoded/compressed** payload.
-Receivers MAY use this to verify the integrity of the payload before decoding key 5.
+* **Content-Digest:** Provides a cryptographic hash or checksum of the **encoded/compressed** payload.
+Receivers MAY use this to verify the integrity of the payload before decoding.

 Common digest algorithms include cryptographic hashes (e.g., `sha256`, `sha1`) where the algorithm is usually implied by the length of the byte string.
 Additionally, simpler checksums for fast verification are supported, such as `crc32` or `crc16`, where the algorithm is also implied by the known digest length.

 ## 7. Addressing (Callsigns)

-The Src-Callsign (Key 2\) and Dst-Callsign (Key 3\) fields MUST use standard amateur radio callsigns, optionally appended with an SSID (e.g., \-1 to \-15), separated by a hyphen.
+The Src-Callsign and Dst-Callsign fields MUST use standard amateur radio callsigns, optionally appended with an SSID (e.g., \-1 to \-15), separated by a hyphen.

 * **Broadcasts:** For broadcasts, the Dst-Callsign may be omitted or set to a reserved broadcast address (e.g., QST-0).
 * **Encoding:** All callsigns are encoded as UTF-8 text strings within the CBOR map.

 ## 8. References